 Companies with a formal sales process achieve more revenue, so allowing your sales reps to “wing it” can be a huge missed opportunity.
 Let’s break down the sales process to give you a framework for creating your own that fits your needs.

-Here are 6 important SaaS sales process steps to get you started:
+Here are 6 important B2B sales process steps to get you started:

 Step 1: Lead Generation & Prospecting